Pisces-Project/Pisces-Geometry/docs/source/index.rst

         Getting Started
         ^^^^^^^^^^^^^^^
-        New to ``Pisces-Geometry``?
+        New to ``PyMetric``?
 The getting started guide walks you through installing the library, setting up your first coordinate system, and working with fields on structured grids.

         +++